nozomione/nozomione/README.md

 ### Hi there 👋 My name is Nozomi.
 I am a FE developer.

 🌐 Please visit my website at https://nozomione.online.

+(🗒️ creared in 2021 and needs some attention...🧡)

 Thank you 🙂

 ![](https://komarev.com/ghpvc/?username=nozomione&color=lightgray)